BuildingLogiX/DataLynX/docs/getting-started/installation.md

 - Look for errors in: `C:\ProgramData\DataLynX\agents\default\logs\http.log`

 ### **Services fail to start**

 - Check Event Viewer → Windows Logs → Application
-- Ensure .NET and Visual C++ runtimes are installed
 - Look for permission issues in `ProgramData\DataLynX`
 - Verify both services are set to Automatic startup
 - Check Task Manager → Details for `supervisor.exe` and `agent.exe` processes

 ### **Logs show no activity**

 - The service may not have write access to the log directory
 - Check folder permissions under `C:\ProgramData`